-Your Right to Opt Out of Sale of Your Personal Information
+Your Right to Opt-Out of Sale of Your Personal Information

 While we believe Ate Up With Motor does not technically meet any of the applicability thresholds specified by this California law, we are committed to providing visitors with as many privacy choices as we reasonably can.

-Alternatively, you or your authorized agent or representative may email us at admin (at) ateupwithmotor (dot) com or contact us via postal mail at the following address:
+Alternatively, you or your authorized agent may email us at admin (at) ateupwithmotor (dot) com or contact us via postal mail at the following address:

 Attn: Ate Up With Motor Privacy Requests